Fumeng-Yang/VRMP_public/experiment/web_experiment/pages/README.md

-This experiment is altered based on experimentr (https://github.com/codementum/experimentr)
+This experiment is altered based on experimentr (https://github.com/codementum/experimentr) but does not use the database.
-\